The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Bruhat--Tits stratification

-In this section, we examine the relationship between two fundamental types of strata: the (closed) BT strata and the (closed) Kottwitz-Rapoport (KR) strata.
-Our discussion relies on notation and concepts from local model theory, which is developed in Section \ref{sec:LM}.
+In this subsection, we examine the relationship between two fundamental types of strata: the (closed) BT strata and the (closed) Kottwitz--Rapoport (KR) strata.
+Our discussion relies on notation and concepts from the local model theory, which is developed in Section \ref{sec:LM}.